 Frozen tilapia is easy to work with; it's already skinned and boned.
 Rub with seasonings, and it's ready for the skillet.
 Rice mix from a box is an easy side dish.
 Another option: Pick up some side dishes at your supermarket's deli and get cookies from the bakery department.

-Our Test Kitchen came up with this quick and easy meal—Chicken Salsa Chili with assorted toppers and Mocha Chocolate Mousse.
-Some tips from our experts: Keep the canned ingredients for this menu on hand in your pantry, ready for a quick meal.
-Frozen diced cooked chicken waits in the freezer until it's needed.
-Or cook extra chicken next time and freeze some to use in recipes such as this.
+This quick and easy meal includes Chicken Salsa Chili with assorted toppers and Mocha Chocolate Mousse.
 While the chili bubbles away, mix together the simple mousse (next slide).
 Chill it until you're ready for dessert.

 This delicious mousse is a snap to mix together.
 You can layer it over fresh fruit and top with your choice of miniature chocolate pieces, chocolate sprinkles or chocolate-covered espresso beans.

 The Chopping Block cooking school in Chicago suggested this menu: Oven-Roasted Salmon, fresh fruit and Chocolate Panini.
 Just four ingredients go into the salmon main dish.
 Pepper and a salt blend season the ready-to-cook salmon fillets.
 Use packaged broccoli slaw or cabbage slaw from the market's produce section and fruit from the salad bar for an easy, yet nutritious, meal.
 Serve with a melty chocolate dessert panini (next slide).

 Assemble the panini dessert while the salmon roasts.
 Just before serving, toast the sweet sandwich until the chocolate filling is warm and gooey.